 Sarum Physio offer “hands on” physiotherapy treatment, electrotherapy, advice, individual exercise programmes, as well as Sports massage and Pilates.
 There are plenty of evening appointments available to fit in with the busy lifestyle.

-Call 01722 415055 for an appointment and keep healthy and active and doing the things you enjoy.
+Call 01722 415055 for an appointment, and keep healthy and active doing what you enjoy.